ZacharyPrivett/GameStoreDemo/README.md

 ASP.NET Core Full Course For Beginners

-Learning to create backend APIs that interecat with a sqlite database
+Learning to create backend APIs that interact with a sqlite database